Bi-Coloured-Python-Rock-Snake/creature/README.md

     return await download('https://www.python.org/')
 ```

-This is the equivalent snippet.
+This is the equivalent.
 As I said, `shadow.hide` is a no-op in this case.